 There are several treatment options for Erectile Dysfunction, including medications, devices, therapy, surgery, and implants.

-- Oral Medications –Viagra, Levitra, and Cialis all help improve blood flow to the penis and help produce an erection
+- Oral Medications – Viagra, Levitra, Cialis, and Stendra all help improve blood flow to the penis and help produce an erection

-- Vacuum Erection Devices – help draw blood to the penis via a rubber band placed at the base of the penis
+- Vacuum Erection Devices – help draw blood to the penis via a vacuum chamber

 - Intraurethral Suppositories – inserted into the urethra and is absorbed in the penis resulting in an erection

 - Injection Therapy – requires the injection of medicine directly into the penis prior to intercourse

 - Penile Implants – an effective surgical option for men who have unsuccessfully tried other treatment options